 Some types of trees exhibit sections of dead bark on the trunk and branches because the inner bark has been killed by the fungus.
 Other types may suddenly drop green leaves without any wilting, scorching or yellowing.
 It is not unusual for Verticillium to cause a tree or bush to simply die suddenly and collapse.

-2. Chronic Symptoms: If chronic, you may see spots of yellow and/or scorching on the leaves.
+2. Chronic Symptoms: If chronic, you may see spots of yellow and/or scorching on the leaves and stems.
 Your tree or shrub may grow slowly and produce an abnormally large number of seeds or nuts, but few leaves.
 Branches and shoots may die back abruptly.

 For a very definite diagnosis, you can examine the vascular tissues of the wood of the tree by cutting a section and examining it for discoloration.
 In recent infections, you may be able to find discoloration by peeling the bark off sapwood.